Amy Krouse Rosenthal: ‘You May Want to Marry My Husband Jason’ Writer Dies At 51

 With more than 1,500 comments beneath her original essay, Amy touched hearts by leaving an intentional space at the end for Jason and his new future love to write their own love story.
 However, Jason wrote that his love story with Amy belonged there.

-[Featured Image by Stephen Lam/Getty Images]
+[Featured Image by Dragon Images/Shutterstock]